supervoidcoder/win-witr/README.md

 ## AI assistance disclaimer

 A code review assistant known as CodeRabbit (@coderabbitai) will be in this repo to assist me with reviewing code.
-Also, the github actions are vibe coded.
+Also, the github actions are vibe coded using Copilot.
 No one cares about those.
-Please do not submit PRs with AI-generated content.
+Either way, AI should NOT touch the C++ file (unless it's review) Please do not submit PRs with AI-generated content.
 Trust me, you can use AI for quick little JS or Python crap, but you do NOT want AI making a whole C++ app.
 It'd allocate 16/8GB of ram without hesitation.
 It'll explode your computer.
 Bamboozle it.
 Flabbergast it.
 Flabberbamboozle it.